ウールの中でも高品質な「メリノウール」その良し悪しを調べてみた

 Prone to insect bites

 Merino wool is made of hair, so its main component is protein, which makes it a favorite food for insects.
-In particular, if food scraps, dust, and other dirt are left on the socks, they are likely to become infested with insects.
-It is a good idea to thoroughly wash wool socks that you no longer wear as the seasons change.
+In particular, if food scraps, dust, and other dirt are left on the socks, they are more likely to become infested with insects.
+It's a good idea to thoroughly wash wool socks that you no longer wear as the seasons change.

 Difficult to wash